tskhirtladze/Arduino-Based-Real-Time-Security-Alert-System/README.md

 ## Use Case
 This script is ideal for security applications where real-time monitoring and alerting are crucial, allowing users to receive immediate notifications when specific events, such as motion detected by the PIR sensor, occur in the connected Arduino device.

-## Use Case
-This script is ideal for security applications where real-time monitoring and alerting are crucial, allowing users to receive immediate notifications when specific events occur in the connected Arduino device.